MAL-TO/mal-to.github.io/_pages/about.md

 We will process applications in two batches, with deadlines:
 * **March 15, 2023**
 * **March 31, 2023**

-After each deadline, we will proceed with an assessment of all the candidates who applied in time.
-After a preliminary phase, we will proceed with a technical test to get a better grasp of your understanding of various topics (don't worry, we don't expect you to know *everything*!) and an interview to talk about you and your fit within the team.

 Excited about MALTO yet?
 ===